Armstrong, Davis help Virginia rally past winless Duke 38-20

 CHARLOTTESVILLE, Va.
+(AP) -- It took Virginia four scheduled opponents to actually get to start their season, and four quarters to hit their stride in a 38-20 victory against Dukes on Saturday night.

-(AP) -- Brennan Armstrong and Lavel Davis Jr. teamed up on a pair of early fourth-quarter touchdown passes and Virginia rallied past Duke, 38-20, on Saturday night.
+Brennan Armstrong and Lavel Davis Jr. teamed up on a pair of early fourth-quarter touchdown passes and Virginia forced seven turnovers and pulled away.

+''We kind of had a feeling we were going to win,'' linebacker Zane Zandier, who led the Cavaliers with 15 tackles, said. ''We just needed to make those plays to pull away.''

-Armstrong hit Davis, a freshman, on an 18-yard fade route in the left corner of the end zone to give the Cavaliers (1-0, 1-0 Atlantic Coast Conference) a 24-20 lead.
-After Joey Blount's interception, he hit him for 26 yards, with Davis pulling away from two Duke defenders about eight yards from the end zone and powering his way in.
+Armstrong and Davis got it started.
+The redshirt sophomore quarterback, in his first career start, hit Davis, a freshman, on an 18-yard fade route in the left corner of the end zone to give the Cavaliers (1-0, 1-0 Atlantic Coast Conference) a 24-20 lead.
+After Joey Blount's interception, Armstrong hit Davis for 26 yards, with Davis pulling away from two Duke defenders about eight yards from the end zone and powering his way in.

+''Lavel's going to be a big key.
+Big plays, momentum swingers,'' Armstrong said.

-The Blue Devils (0-3, 0-3), whose games have all come in the season debut of their opponent, turned the ball over seven times after hurting their cause with five turnovers last week in a loss to Boston College.
-Their start is their worst since the 2010 team lost its first six games.
+The Blue Devils (0-3, 0-3), whose games have all come in the season debut of their opponent, led 20-17 entering the fourth quarter before falling apart.

+''We took a lead in the second half after being down at halftime and couldn't finish the work,'' coach David Cutcliffe said. ''...
+Without question, we've got to evaluate what we're doing on offense, how we're doing it and what's happening.''

+The Blue Devils' start is their worst since the 2010 team lost its first six games.

 Wayne Taulapapa ran for a pair of touchdown for the Cavaliers, including a 10-yard burst with about 5 minutes left that put the game away.
-It came after Duke backup quarterback Gunnar Holmberg fumbled the ball on a fourth-and-1 play from the Blue Devils' 29.
+It came after Duke backup quarterback Gunnar Holmberg fumbled on a fourth-and-1 play from the Blue Devils' 29.

 Armstrong finished 24 for 45 for 269 yards in his first career start with two interceptions.
 Taulapapa gained 95 yards, a career-high, on 16 carries.